ghazalerfani/Data-Visualization-Portfolio/README.md

 Source: https://abcnews.go.com/US/shark-attacks-told-graphs/story?id=31779076

-Audience.
-Who's the data visualization intended for?
-How might this influence your choices of data visualizations for this report?
-Make choices appropriate for your intended audience with this in mind.

-Content.
-Carefully craft content that accurately describes the data visualization.
-Be careful to accurately represent the data in a way that communicates to your audience the correct information.
-Avoid  using unfamiliar terms or overly wordy descriptions.
-Try to talk through your data visualization to your audience, only using text where necessary.

-Color.
-Think about your use of color, and how that impacts the interpretation of these data.
-Choose colors that support the understanding of information and that don't otherwise muddle or distract from the message.
-Using what you've learned about color so far, modify the color scale to use a custom set of colors you've selected.
-Make sure your color selections work correctly and are complimentary to the data you're representing.
-Remember you can use tools like Colorbrewer2.org (Links to an external site.) or color.adobe.com (Links to an external site.) to identify color scales that might work best for your needs.

-Clearly identify the target audience for each, and explain why you made the choices you did in creating your data visualization, addressing the points outlined above.
-Talk about how the visualizations and audiences compare / contrast to one another.
-Make sure you include all source information and explain the data well.

 ## Data Visualization #1: Office of Inspector General
 ### 1. Time Magazine Journalist
 <script id="infogram_0_337c48c9-3c60-4809-842e-adcd5d23a939" title="OIG: Journalist" src="https://e.infogram.com/js/dist/embed.js?NHT" type="text/javascript"></script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/337c48c9-3c60-4809-842e-adcd5d23a939" style="color:#989898!important;text-decoration:none!important;" target="_blank">OIG: Journalist</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>